NLnetLabs/rpki-doc/source/krill/ui.rst

 After successfully configuring the repository, the next step is to configure your parent CA. Copy the child request XML and provide it to your parent, i.e. your RIR or NIR.
-If you are an ARIN member, make sure to toggle the "ARIN Compatible" option.
+If you are an ARIN member, make sure to toggle the :guilabel:`ARIN Compatible` option.

 .. figure:: img/krill-ui-child-request.png
     :align: center